stephenh67/python-resources-2019/README.md

 * [_Python Cookbook: Recipes for Mastering Python 3_](https://www.amazon.ca/Python-Cookbook-Recipes-Mastering-ebook/dp/B00DQV4GGY) - If you need help writing programs in Python 3, or want to update older Python 2 code, this book is just the ticket.

+* [_Publishing Python Packages_](https://www.manning.com/books/publishing-python-packages) - Create Python packages to share your code in a scalable and maintainable way.

 ### Classes

 * [_JetBrains Academy_](https://www.jetbrains.com/academy/)  Free trial on JetBrains Academy.
 If you are looking for a complete course start here, the Python track.
 "It's a one-stop shop for reading about concepts, practicing them and then immediately applying them in projects.
 An all-in-one learning tool."